 Select Programming Languages > Python Tools for Visual Studio and then Next:

 Once Visual Studio setup is complete, install a Python interpreter of your choice.
+Visual Studio 2015 supports only Python 3.5 and earlier; later versions generate a message like Unsupported Python version 3.6).
 If you already have an interpreter installed and Visual Studio doesn't detect it automatically, see Manually identify an existing environment.

 Visual Studio 2013 and earlier

 Install the appropriate version of Python Tools for Visual Studio for your version of Visual Studio:

 By default, Python support is installed for all users on a computer.

 For Visual Studio 2017, the Python workload is installed in %ProgramFiles(x86)%\Microsoft Visual Studio\2017\<VS_edition>Common7\IDE\Extensions\Microsoft\Python where <VS_edition> is Community, Professional, or Enterprise.

 For Visual Studio 2015 and earlier, installation paths are as follows: